 UN CERD Civil Society Alternative Report Consultation – Summer 2019

-The Irish Government is presenting its State Report to CERD (Committee for the Elimination of Racial Discrimination) in Geneva in November/December 2019.
+The Irish Government is presenting its State Report to CERD (Committee for the Elimination of Racial Discrimination) in Geneva on 2-3 December 2019.
 In response to this, ENAR Ireland is coordinating a Collective Civil Society Alternative Report through a process of consultation over the summer of 2019, for the CERD examination.